Koushika-B/M1_Information_Center_Management_System_-UTIL-/6_ImagesAndVideos/README.md

 * Output of the addition of the books

-* Output of the deletion of the book
+* Output of the deletion of the books

 * Output of the books search